sean-mcelwain/javascript_quiz/README.md

 # Read ME
 # Description

-This is WebPage containing a Simple Javascript Quiz that allows a user to take a quiz over Javascript material and then give a score.
+This is WebPage containing a simple Javascript Quiz that allows a user to take a quiz over Javascript material and then give a score.

 # URL: https://github.com/sean-mcelwain/javascript_quiz